 - Lemaitre3, dedicated to large parallel jobs (HPC), with a fast interconnect and a fast storage system;

 - Manneback, dedicated to High-Throughput Computing (HTC) and specific hardware such as GPU, suited for running a very large number of small jobs;

 As we are part of CÉCI, the "Consortium des Équipements de Calcul Intensif", any user who is granted access to our compute clusters automatically also has access to all the CÉCI clusters.
-Read more on the CÉCI clusters...Members of UCL (intranet) can see the graphs of the load of the three clusters for the last 30 days and the cpu-hours spent by all UCL groups (poles).
+Read more on the CÉCI clusters...Members of UCLouvain (intranet) can see the graphs of the load of the three clusters for the last 30 days and the cpu-hours spent by all UCLouvain groups (poles).

 Access to the compute clusters is offered to any UCLouvain-affiliated researcher or student whose needs in computations grow beyond what a single workstation can offer, be it for numerical simulation, optimization, number crunching, etc. Our biggest users include for instance NAPS, for ab initio computations of chemical interactions, and TFL for computer simulations of physical models.
 Read more on how to request access...

 Once the user is granted access, he or she is given a private SSH key that allows him/her connecting to the cluster of his/her choice, and transferring data back and forth.
 Read more on how to connect to the clusters...

 Usage is mostly free, except for specific circumstances.
 Read more about the costs....